-When February 24 - 26, 2023 (Friday - Sunday)

-There is no rain/snow date for this event.
-All units should prepare for foul weather.
+When February 23 - 25, 2024 (Friday - Sur iday) There is no rain/snow date for this e event.
+All units should pre pare for foul weather.
 What Experience cold weather camping, Team Building experiences, Leadership Development, and fun ways to practice and hone Scout skills.
 Who This event is open to Scouts BSA, Venturers, Sea Scouts, and Explorers.

-Where Pipsico Scout Reservation, Camp Lions

-57 Pipsico Road

-Spring Grove, VA 23881

-Contact

-Mike Maruska - Event Chair 757-641-2373 mikemaruska1179@gmail.com Chris Nobel - Assistant Chair 757-477-3032 chrsusnvy@gmail.com Wes Sherman - Staff Advisor 757-524-0022 William.sherman@scouting.org

-Register Online registration will open 10/10/22 @ 12AM
+Where Pipsico Scout Reservation, Camp Lic 57 Pipsico Road Spring Grove, VA 23881 ins Contact Mike Maruska - Event Chair Wes Sherman - Staff Advisor 757-641-2373 757-524-0022 mikemaruska1179@gmail.com William.sherman@scouting.org Register Online registration will open 10/9/ Register/ Pay online by CLICKING ng for

 Register/ Pay online by CLICKING HERE.
 To make registering for events easier than ever before, we are rolling out a different system.
-If you have trouble registering, view these 3 min. videos: PART 1 - PART 2.
+If you have trouble registering, view these 3 min. videos: PART 1 -PART 2.
 You CAN register online AND pay online using funds from your unit's Council Store account.
 Transactions and reservations are not complete until payment is posted.
 Prior to arriving at the event, please finish the registration process by entering the names of all participants, both youth and adult, attending the event (this allows for faster check-in).